durian/tk102-server/README.md

 ## Bookkeeping

-Every new thread creates a tk102pid_PID directory which contains the following bookkeeping information:
+Every new thread creates a tk102pid\_PID directory which contains the following bookkeeping information:

-last
-:    contains the PID of the process, the file's timestamp is used by main thread to check timeout.
-Each time a heart beat is received, the file is 'touched'. imei
+* *last* contains the PID of the process, the file's timestamp is used by main thread to check timeout.
+Each time a heart beat is received, the file is 'touched'.
-:    contains the trackers imei number. info
+* *imei* contains the trackers imei number.
-:    last lat/lon/... received by tracker, in Python "pickle" format. bytes
+* *info* last lat/lon/... received by tracker, in Python "pickle" format.
-:    total number of bytes received by and sent to the tracker.
+* *bytes* total number of bytes received by and sent to the tracker.

 ## Other